 Like the flu virus, the common cold is a viral respiratory illness.
 Many different viruses can cause the “common cold.”
 Cold symptoms can mimic flu symptoms, but a cold is generally less severe than the flu virus.
 Cold symptoms may begin with a sore throat and usually include a runny nose and congestion or a cough.
 Colds tend to resolve in about a week.

 It can be easy to confuse whether you’re fighting off symptoms of a common cold or a more serious bug like the flu.
 A common misconception is that the flu is defined by fever, vomiting and diarrhea.
 While these symptoms may be present with a case of the flu, the flu is primarily a respiratory illness.
 A variety of tests can help verify whether you have the flu, with varying degrees of reliability.
 Unless a definite determination is required and may affect your treatment.
 For example, if you are pregnant and need to avoid certain medications.
 Chances are your doctor will not administer a test and will instead treat your symptoms.

 The Centers for Disease Control and Prevention recommends that everyone 6 months and older get a yearly flu vaccine.
 Getting the vaccine early in the season is advisable because it can take as long as two weeks to be effective.
 Although the vaccination may not completely eliminate your chances of contracting the flu, it can minimize the severity of symptoms and reduce the likelihood of hospitalization due to the flu.
 Although the vaccine is available in both shot and nasal spray forms, the CDC recommends the shot as the preferred preventive method.

 I got the Quadrivalent flu vaccines or Quad for short.
 This vaccine protects against four strains of influenza viruses.
-I got mine done at Walgreen’s since my doctors office was out of vaccinations at the time of my visit.
+In 2017, I got mine done at Walgreen’s since my doctors office was out of vaccinations at the time of my visit.

 Other preventive steps